bottlerocket-os/bottlerocket-project-website/content/en/1.13.x/concepts/updating-bottlerocket.markdown

 ### SSM Command Document: Lock to a Specific Release

-The following SSM Command Document will be referred to in this documentation as `version-lock-bottlerocket-node`:
+The following SSM Command Document is referred to in this documentation as `version-lock-bottlerocket-node`:

 ```yaml
 ---